mendixlabs/app-services-components/README.md

 ### 7. UI
 ![UI](/assets/tab07-ui.png)

-- The size changes the padding in the cells
+- ~~The size changes the padding in the cells~~ Size is obsolete and set to standard.
+You should do sizing in your theming.
 - Header row (which contains the captions of the column) can be disabled
 - You can set a class on the row through an attribute in your Node.
 This way it is possible to change colors (needs custom styling)
 - Icons can be shown on the first column of the row.
 See test-project